Northern Christmas Night

 In ribbon-folds of light and dark it sways

-Above the shepherd pine and hemlock choir.
+Above the shepherd pines and hemlock choirs.

 There— This night!
 The sky!
 The lights!